By Enza Ferreri

 Is the Pope Catholic?

-Although the latter is used among English speakers/in the English-speaking world as the ultimate example of a rhetorical question – a question the answer to which is already well known – we are now in the historically unprecedented situation in which the answer to that question is not so straightforward.
+Although the latter is used among English speakers as the ultimate example of a rhetorical question – a question the answer to which is already well known – we are now in the historically unprecedented situation in which the answer to that question is not so straightforward, due to some novel positions adopted by Pope Francis in relation to Catholic tradition.

 The same applies to the question with which this article opens, the one about Italy.